 Step 2 - How many mangoes and where to get them

 You can pick your own, or buy them at the grocery store in the summer months.
-But for large quantities, you'll find that Costco, Sam's Club and BJ's seem to have the largest mangoes and best prices.
+But for large quantities, you will find that Costco, Sam's Club and BJ's seem to have the largest mangoes and best prices.

 It takes about 5 good sized mangoes to fill one quart jar.